-About the School of Engineering & Computing Sciences
+About the College of Engineering & Computing Sciences

-The School of Engineering and Computing Sciences' high-quality undergraduate and graduate programs prepare you for advanced studies and challenging positions in business, government, and industry.
+The College of Engineering and Computing Sciences' high-quality undergraduate and graduate programs prepare you for advanced studies and challenging positions in business, government, and industry.

-We are guided in this mission by the three tenets embraced by NYIT:
+We are guided in this mission by the three tenets embraced by New York Institute of Technology:

 - Professional preparation of students

 - Applications-oriented research

 - Access to opportunity for all qualified students